JuhaLuukkonen/employee-availability/README.md

 or

-  yarn install and yarn start
+- yarn install and yarn start(not tested)